 As some GL readers may know, October 16th is the annual Anti-MacDonalds Day of Action, a date for campaigning against the hamburger business and the animal abuse and waste of land and resources that lies behind it, including the destruction of behind it, including the destruction of rainforests for cattle ranching.
-The Vegan Action Group will be producing leaflets for the Day.
-If anyone would like to order some, they are about 90p-£1.00 per 100 plus postage, available from VAG, 136 Ingram Street, Glasgow G1 1EJ, Also available from VAG are some anti- MacDonalds and Wimpy posters.
+The Vegan Action Group will be producing leaflets for the Day, if anyone would like to order some, they are about 90p-£1.00 per 100 plus postage, available from VAG, 136 Ingram Street, Glasgow G1 1EJ.
+Also available from VAG are some anti- MacDonalds and Wimpy of things to come in the struggle against commercial animal abuse?
+The VAG leaflet is the original version of the Veggies/Arc Print leaflet with new graphics, some minor improvements and references to other burger firms.

-Apparently, MacDonalds have forced the vegan caterers Veggies and Arc Print to revise their leaflet, produced for a previous anti-MacDonaids Day of Action, cutting out the words "torture and murder" and replacing them with "slaughter and butchery".
+Apparently, MacDonalds have forced the vegan caterers Veggies and Arc Print to revise their leaflet, produced for a previous anti-MacDonalds Day of Action, cutting out the words "torture and murder" and replacing them with "slaughter and butchery".
 They have also forced them to remove references to rainforests.
 Both Veggies and Arc Print can be sued for not complying.
-A foretaste of things to come in the struggle against commercial animal abuse?
-The VAG leaflet is the original version of the Veggies/Arc Print leaflet with new graphics, some minor improvements and references to other burger firms.
+A foretaste